 The SNMP agent is started automatically however it can be stopped and started manually.
 To stop, start, or restart (stop and immediately start again) the SNMP daemon:

 /opt/nfast/scripts/init.d/ncsnmpd stop|start|restart

-See [snmp:install:::snmp-conf] for more information on additional parameters accepted by snmpd.
+See Basic configuration for more information on additional parameters accepted by snmpd.

 Windows

 To register the SNMP agent as a Windows service, enter the following command with administrative privileges: